-Through the GCVF Housing & Financial Assistance program, our ultimate goal is to reduce feelings of dislocation by connecting local veterans to essential services, helping them to find suitable housing, and optimizing self-sufficiency among the individuals and families experiencing homelessness.
+Through the GCVF Housing and Financial Assistance program, our ultimate goal is to reduce feelings of dislocation by connecting local veterans to essential services, helping them find suitable housing, and optimizing self-sufficiency among the individuals and families experiencing homelessness.
 Securing our veteran population in order to reduce homelessness is beneficial for both our local veterans and our community as a whole.

 - Partnering with local landlords in order to secure affordable housing options.

 - Coordinating with VA Supportive Services for Veteran Families (SSVF) to promote access to mainstream programs targeting homelessness.

 - Collaborating with Continuum of Care, a program available through the Housing and Urban Development (HUD) Exchange, as well as, other local government agencies that offer assistance for low-income and homeless Veterans.